riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 - How to Create an Astra database with the UI 🔥

 ## 1  What do I get with Astra DB?
-DataStax [Astra DB](https://docs.datastax.com/en/astra-serverless/docs/) is built on Apache Cassandra®, the most reliable and scalable database in the world.
+DataStax [Astra DB](https://docs.datastax.com/en/astra-serverless/docs/) is built on Apache Cassandra, the most reliable and scalable database in the world.
 Astra DB removes the pain of implementing and managing your own Apache Cassandra database.
 In addition of removing that complexity, we’ve also built a whole set of Drivers, APIs, and Integrations that will help you easily connect to your application.

 ### Under the hood
-Creating a database within Astra provides you with a **[serverless](https://docs.datastax.com/en/astra-serverless/docs/plan/planning.html#_serverless_databases)** database cluster built on Apache Cassandra® and starts using a replication factor of 3.
+Creating a database within Astra provides you with a **[serverless](https://docs.datastax.com/en/astra-serverless/docs/plan/planning.html#_serverless_databases)** database cluster built on Apache Cassandra and starts using a replication factor of 3.

 By **"[serverless](https://docs.datastax.com/en/astra-serverless/docs/plan/planning.html#_serverless_databases)"** we mean that **Astra** databases are elastic and can scale to meet your demands. **Astra** also separates storage and compute to keep Total Cost of Ownership (TCO) down.
 No need to pay for processing time if your application is in-between operations.